what is money market instruments? | Reforms in Indian Money Market 2021

-- Deregulation of Interest Rates: The restriction on the interest rate on the call money, inter-bank short-term deposits were removed and rates were permitted according to market forces.
+- Deregulation of Interest Rates: The restriction on the interest rate on the call money, and inter-bank short-term deposits were removed and rates were permitted according to market forces.

 - New Money Market Instrument: Introduction of New money market instruments by the RBI like treasury bills, CDs, and CPs.
 Through these instruments governments, banks, the financial institutes can raise the funds from the Indian money market.

 - Repurchase Agreement (Repos): In December 992 RBI introduced Repos in government securities and reserve repos in November 1996.
-Repos and Reserve Repos helps to maintain liquidity and avoid fluctuation in the money market.
+Repos and Reserve Repos help to maintain liquidity and avoid fluctuation in the money market.

 - Regulation of NBFCs: The RBI Act was amended in 1997 to provide for comprehensive regulation for the NBFC sector.
 According to the amendment no Non-Banking Financial Corporation(NBFCs) can carry on any business of a financial institution, including acceptance of public deposit, without obtaining a Certificate of Registration(CoR)

 - Discount and Finance House of India(DFHI): DFHI was set up in 1988 jointly by RBI, public sector banks, and financial institutions.
 It facilitates liquidity to money market instruments and the development of the secondary markets in such instruments.

 - Money Market Mutual Funds(MMMF): In April 1992 RBI introduced MMMFs to enable the individual investor to participate in the money market.
 To make the scheme flexible and attractive RBI makes many modifications.